Cedar Rapids is Designing a New City Flag!

 Phoenix, Arizona’s flag has a phoenix, the mythological bird that is the official logo of Phoenix.

-*By submitting your ideas, you are donating concepts to the Cedar Rapids Flag project.
+Submitted concepts will be considered donations to the Cedar Rapids Flag project.
 No concepts will be copyrighted.
 Any final design will be open for public use.